compasjs/compas/docs/migrations/store.md

 # Store

-This is the full current migration state of `@compas/store`:
+This is the current migration state of `@compas/store` and should be used as your first migration:

 ```sql
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";